- National Health Service

 Additional Entry Requirements

-Pass HND with overall Merit to include 60 distinctions in level 5 credits/units may be specified
+Pass HND with overall Merit to include 60 distinctions in level 5 credits/units.

-Pass HNC with overall Distinction to include 90 distinctions in level 4 credits/units may be specified
+Pass HNC with overall Distinction to include 90 distinctions in level 4/5 credits/units.

 Teaching and learning assessment